 As EFT founder Susan Johnson asserts in her description of human beings, “we depend on each other to survive and thrive”.
 She punctuates how vital it is for therapists and clinicians to understand the vital roles that “bonding and belonging” play while working with couples.

-John Gottman’s body of work and extensive research have also helped to revolutionize couples therapy, by introducing the idea that certain patterns of behaviors and types of interactions can predict with over 90% accuracy, whether or not couples stay together over a long period of time.
+John and Julie Gottman’s body of work and extensive research have also helped to revolutionize couples therapy by introducing the idea that certain patterns of behaviors and types of interactions can predict with over 90% accuracy, whether or not couples stay together over a long period of time.

 Here is a short clip of what can go wrong in relationships as seen through Gottman’s Four Horsemen Of The Apocalypse:

 “How do we get started with couples therapy?
 What happens first?

 If you are just not quite certain what direction to pursue with helping your relationship move toward a better path, the following program might just be what you need to test the waters of couples therapy, as well as to explore whether further couples therapy is for you.

 You will receive close to six hours of face-to-face time with your therapist, which will help you begin to address the issues that have brought you into therapy in the first place.